To teach people how to drive a passenger vehicle (non-commercial) in Oregon, you must:

 - Be at least 21 to teach behind-the-wheel;

-- Be an employee of a school that holds a valid Driver Training School Certificate;
+- Be an employee of a school with a valid Driver Training School Certificate;

 - Have had valid driving privileges for at least three years before the application is submitted if only conducting classroom training;